 FIND’s recent technological advances mean that TB can now be diagnosed in a matter of hours rather than days or even weeks.
 This means a patient with the disease can begin receiving treatment much sooner and this therefore greatly reduces the risk of the disease being spread throughout the community.

 In partnership with the Indian government FIND has been pioneering its new diagnostic techniques in areas of the country with high TB prevalence.

-I visited various hospitals, clinics and research facilities, such as the National Institute for TB and Respiratory Diseases, to photograph FIND’s operations on the ground.
+Ben visited various hospitals, clinics and research facilities, such as the National Institute for TB and Respiratory Diseases, to photograph FIND’s operations in the region.

-I met many patients with different forms of TB and in various stages of treatment.
+Ben met many patients with different forms of TB and in various stages of treatment.
 It was at times difficult and emotional work.
-I also met some truly inspirational local doctors, nurses and scientists who are making significant progress in reducing TB’s prevalence in India, thanks to a combination of new treatments and FIND’s advances in rapid diagnoses.
+He also met some truly inspirational local doctors, nurses and scientists who are making significant progress in reducing TB’s prevalence in India, thanks to a combination of new treatments and FIND’s advances in rapid diagnoses.

-It was a humbling and rewarding trip and I’m grateful to have had the opportunity to return to follow up on FIND’s work in India.
+It was a humbling and rewarding trip and Ben is grateful to have had the opportunity to return to follow up on FIND’s work in India.